 To mark World Food Day, the British Red Cross partnered with the food photographer Yuki Sugiura.
 She usually shoots with top chefs on the London food scene such as Yotam Ottolenghi and Thomasina Miers (co-founder of Wahaca).

-This is already one of the already of the driest regions on earth, and temperatures could rise by several degrees by the end of the century.
+This is already already of the driest regions on earth, and temperatures could rise by several degrees by the end of the century.
 Climate change, environmental degradation, extreme poverty, conflict and growing populations mean that millions are overwhelmed.